Wolfgang Löscher

-Wolfgang Löscher (born 3 October 1949, Berlin, Germany) is a Professor in the Department of Pharmacology, Toxicology, and Pharmacy at the University of Veterinary Medicine Hannover, Germany and also a member of the National Academy of Sciences Leopoldina.
+Wolfgang Löscher (born 3 October 1949, Berlin, Germany) is currently a Guest Scientist at the Hannover Medical School and Head of the Translational Neuropharmacology Lab of the Department of Experimental Otology of the ENT Clinics.
+He is also Professor and former Chair at the Department of Pharmacology, Toxicology, and Pharmacy at the University of Veterinary Medicine Hannover, Germany and also a member of the National Academy of Sciences Leopoldina.

 Education

 Löscher graduated from the Free University of Berlin in 1974 with a degree in veterinary medicine, followed by his doctoral degree (Dr.med.vet.) at the same university.